 There has been a significant amount of numeric and analytic work on the spectral properties of adjacency random matrices \cite{Rodgers1988,Farkas2001,Goh2001,Doro2003,Rodgers2005,Rogers2008,Kuhn2008,Rogers2009,Rogers2010,Metz2011,Kuhn2011,Neri2012,Metz2016,Metz2019,Newman2019,Newman2019A}.
 A remarkable analytic result is the set of exact and mathematically rigorous equations determining the eigenvalue distribution of the configuration model \cite{Rogers2008,Kuhn2008,Rogers2009,Bordenave2010}.
 These equations form a natural starting point to study the impact of degree fluctuations on network spectra.
 Unfortunately, aside from a few particular cases \cite{Bordenave2010,Neri2012,Metz2011}, these equations can be analytically solved only in the dense limit \cite{Rogers2008,Kuhn2008}, when the mean degree becomes infinitely large and random networks approach a fully-connected structure.

 The analytic solution for the dense limit of the aforementioned equations is at the root of perturbative and non-perturbative approximations for the eigenvalue distribution of large-degree random networks \cite{Rodgers1988,Semerjian2002,Doro2003}.
-With the exception of graphs with a power-law degree distribution \cite{Farkas2001,Goh2001,Rodgers2005}, whose moments are divergent, one expects that the eigenvalue distribution of undirected random networks converges, in the dense limit, to the Wigner law of random matrix theory \cite{VivoBook}, reflecting a high level of universality.
-In fact, this expectation has been confirmed numerically \cite{Farkas2001} and analytically \cite{Rogers2008,Kuhn2008}, although these results usually apply to Erd\"os-R\'enyi random graphs.
-The general problem of how the structure of dense random networks influences their eigenvalue spectra, and the universal status of the Wigner law for undirected networks, have eluded a careful analysis.
-The purpose of our work is to fill this gap.
+With the exception of graphs with a power-law degree distribution \cite{Farkas2001,Goh2001,Rodgers2005}, whose moments are divergent, one expects that the eigenvalue distribution of undirected random networks converges, in the dense limit, to the Wigner semicircle distribution of random matrix theory, reflecting a high level of universality.
+This expectation has been confirmed numerically \cite{Farkas2001} and analytically \cite{Rogers2008,Kuhn2008} for Erd\"os-R\'enyi and regular random graphs.
+However, the recent work \cite{Dembo} has rigorously shown that the spectrum of the configuration model does depend on the degree distribution in the dense limit.
+The main theorem in \cite{Dembo} also provides an approach to compute the spectral density for specific degree distributions.
+In spite of these rigorous results, a more detailed understanding of how the structure of a dense random network influences its spectrum, and the universal status of the Wigner semicircle law, is still lacking.